 The Council and its committee meetings are open to the public but the Local Government Act states that certain types of business may be discussed and decisions made in camera (a closed meeting).
 These are matters relating to property sales or purchases, legal issues, staff matters, the personal affairs of individual ratepayers, or any other matter that may prejudice the Council or another person.
 These are usually conducted at the end of the agenda when Council resolves to close the meeting and go into camera.
 The public will be asked to leave at that time and the doors closed.

-The Special Committee of Council is also comprised of the 10 Councillors.
-It has delegated powers and decisions made by the committee are binding on the Council.
-It follows the Meeting Procedure Local Law and commences at 8pm.
+The Special Committee of Council comprises all 10 elected Councillors.
+It has specific delegated powers and decisions made by the Committee are binding on the Council.

 Members of the public can make a submission to Council's Special Committee Meeting.
 For further information on how to make a submission, visit the Public Submissions page or phone 9262 6337.